spelunky-fyi/overlunky/docs/src/includes/_globals.md

 > Search script examples for [set_pre_tile_code_callback](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_pre_tile_code_callback)

 #### [CallbackId](#aliases) set_pre_tile_code_callback(function cb, string tile_code)<br/>
-Add a callback for a specific tile code that is called before the game handles the tile code.<br/>The callback signature is `bool pre_tile_code(x, y, layer, room_template)`<br/>Return true in order to stop the game or scripts loaded after this script from handling this tile code.<br/>For example, when returning true in this callback set for `"floor"` then no floor will spawn in the game (unless you spawn it yourself)<br/>
+Add a callback for a specific tile code that is called before the game handles the tile code.
+The callback signature is `bool pre_tile_code(x, y, layer, room_template)` Return true in order to stop the game or scripts loaded after this script from handling this tile code.
+For example, when returning true in this callback set for `"floor"` then no floor will spawn in the game (unless you spawn it yourself)

 ### set_post_tile_code_callback

 > Search script examples for [set_post_tile_code_callback](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_post_tile_code_callback)

 #### [CallbackId](#aliases) set_post_tile_code_callback(function cb, string tile_code)<br/>
-Add a callback for a specific tile code that is called after the game handles the tile code.<br/>The callback signature is `nil post_tile_code(x, y, layer, room_template)`<br/>Use this to affect what the game or other scripts spawned in this position.<br/>This is received even if a previous pre-tile-code-callback has returned true<br/>
+Add a callback for a specific tile code that is called after the game handles the tile code.
+The callback signature is `nil post_tile_code(x, y, layer, room_template)` Use this to affect what the game or other scripts spawned in this position.
+This is received even if a previous pre-tile-code-callback has returned true

 ### define_tile_code

 > Search script examples for [define_tile_code](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=define_tile_code)

 #### [TILE_CODE](#tile_code) define_tile_code(string tile_code)<br/>
-Define a new tile code, to make this tile code do anything you have to use either `set_pre_tile_code_callback` or `set_post_tile_code_callback`.<br/>If a user disables your script but still uses your level mod nothing will be spawned in place of your tile code.<br/>
+Define a new tile code, to make this tile code do anything you have to use either `set_pre_tile_code_callback` or `set_post_tile_code_callback`.
+If a user disables your script but still uses your level mod nothing will be spawned in place of your tile code.

 ### get_short_tile_code

 > Search script examples for [get_short_tile_code](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=get_short_tile_code)

 #### optional&lt;int&gt; get_short_tile_code([ShortTileCodeDef](#shorttilecodedef) short_tile_code_def)<br/>
-Gets a short tile code based on definition, returns `nil` if it can't be found<br/>
+Gets a short tile code based on definition, returns `nil` if it can't be found

 ### get_short_tile_code_definition

 > Search script examples for [get_short_tile_code_definition](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=get_short_tile_code_definition)

 #### optional&lt;[ShortTileCodeDef](#shorttilecodedef)&gt; get_short_tile_code_definition([SHORT_TILE_CODE](#aliases) short_tile_code)<br/>
-Gets the definition of a short tile code (if available), will vary depending on which file is loaded<br/>
+Gets the definition of a short tile code (if available), will vary depending on which file is loaded

 ## Room functions